 Sitting on top of a shelf was a stuffed felt bean about the size of a large mango, from which sprouted, well, sprouts in light and dark green.
 A Jack doll was hanging like Tarzan from one of these vine-like sprouts.

 Near the bean stood a mustachioed giant flanked by two women.
 I assumed one of the female dolls was Jack’s mother, but I wasn’t sure about the other one.
 Was she the giant’s wife?
-A social worker concerned that Jack was an at-risk youth?
+A social worker concerned that Jack’s family wasn’t stable?
 I looked around for the cow and some gold coins, but they were gone, presumably bartered for food in these tough economic times.

 I liked how Elmbrook Park celebrated creativity by displaying children’s bookmark designs that had won a contest.
 My favourite one encouraged all of us to “Read to your shoe” (by 8 year-old Grand Award Winner, Annika Quinn, Danforth/Coxwell Branch).
-A towering collection of box lofts also displayed the crafting skills of library staff.
+Also, a towering collection of box lofts showcased the crafting skills of library staff.

 Sunshine, zany paper condos, dinosaurs, and pirates were joined by lively books in French and Chinese, further enhancing the inviting atmosphere of this library on the municipal edge.